awsandy/awstflab1/2_first_steps/README.md

     ```

 Now check on the console and see if the VPC has been created:

 ![Console](../images/console1.jpg)

 ## The Destroy Stage

+4. Finally lets remove the VPC we created with the terraform destroy command

     ```
     terraform destroy